Yankees vs. Twins MLB Betting Odds, Trends & Prediction

 Target Field, Minneapolis, MN

-As of this writing, our MLB Public Betting Page shows that 60% of bets are on the Yankees’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 56% of bets are on the Twins moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Yankees vs. Twins MLB Betting Trends

-The total has gone OVER in 6 of NY Yankees’ last 8 games

-Over/Under has gone OVER in 28 of Minnesota’s last 39 games against NY Yankees

-The total has gone OVER in 25 of NY Yankees’ last 35 games when playing on the road against Minnesota
+The total has gone over in 3 of the last 5 home games for the Twins.

 Yankees vs. Twins MLB BETTING PREDICTION